JPFrancoia/JPFrancoia.github.io/_posts/2023-01-14-authentication-sso.md

 - from your app, the user clicks a link that redirects them to Facebook
 - Facebook asks the user if they want to give some permissions to *your* app (e.g: access to their name, email, etc)
-- if the user agrees, Facebook calls a pre-determined endpoint of your app and attaches the user's information to the call
+- if the user agrees, Facebook calls a predetermined endpoint of your app and attaches the user's information to the call
 - your app processes the user's information and creates a user record in the database